Industry

 WhatsApp introduces a new identifier behind the scenes called the Business-Scoped User ID (BSUID), this uniquely links users with businesses while keeping phone numbers confidential when usernames are in use.

-Messaging bots and workflows should adapt for cases where users don’t share phone numbers.
+• Messaging bots and workflows should adapt for cases where users do not share phone numbers.

 Key clarifications on messaging amid username adoption: Businesses retain the ability to message known phone numbers regardless of usernames, users without usernames experience no change in phone number visibility, and authentication messages continue to be sent only to phone numbers.